The Cheapest Way To Travel and Stay in Uluru

 It was pretty awesome and the guide was great but the King's Canyon day tour overshadowed it for me so if you are short on cash, I would suggest you invest in the 3 tours I mentioned above.

-- Go during the low season: Between October to April is a low season for Uluru and most accommodation and tour prices are reduced to match the decrease of demand.
+- Go during the low season: Between October to April is low season in Uluru and most accommodation and tours are considerably cheaper to match the decrease of demand.
 Even though the weather can heat up pretty fast, the tours are usually organized during the morning and evening where the heat isn't as bad.
 Flies are also out at full force but a simple net cap will solve this problem, or if you are like me, a few days with these flies, you will soon get used to it and consider it as part of the outback experience.

 - Bring your own food: Food at the hotels and lodges can cost from AU$ 20 up to AU$ 50 per meal.
 If you are looking to save cost, prepare a few snacks for breakfast so you will be spending one meal less than you usually do.